Lausanne becomes a lively winter destination with events like the Lausanne Christmas Market.

 The Old Town area is La Cité.
 It’s a popular area to stay in as you can visit most of the main sights and attractions without having to walk too far in the cold.

-To help in planning your Swiss travels, you might like to read my Switzerland Christmas Markets 2024 guide for a list of where to go and what you can expect and each destination.
+To help you plan your Swiss travels, you might like to read my Switzerland Christmas Markets List, which includes where to go and what you can expect at each destination.

 Event Location